gonzajf/java-bites/src/main/java/ocp/cpj/c01/notes.md

 }
 ```

-Java relies on context when fi guring out what lambda expressions mean.
-We are passing this lambda as the second parameter of the print() method.
+Java relies on context when figuring out what lambda expressions mean.
+We are passing this lambda as the second parameter of the *print()* method.
 That method expects a CheckTrait as the second parameter.
 Since we are passing a lambda instead, Java treats CheckTrait as a functional interface and tries to map it to the single abstract method:

 ```Java
 boolean test(Animal a);
 ```
-Since this interface’s method takes an Animal , it means the lambda parameter has to be an Animal .
-And since that interface’s method returns a boolean , we know that the lambda returns a boolean.
+Since this interface’s method takes an Animal , it means the lambda parameter has to be an Animal.
+And since that interface’s method returns a boolean, we know that the lambda returns a boolean.